In 'You Think It, I'll Say It,' Middle-Aged Moms Get Some Respect

 This is classic Sittenfeld: first, a joke apparently at her own expense, then a quick reversal that reveals the cruel stereotype it depends on and unknots it with the quick ease of untying a shoelace.

-Middle-aged moms have largely been excluded from the realm of glamor in fiction.
+Middle-aged moms have largely been excluded from the realm of glamour in fiction.
 Subject to affectionate derision, they often stand for conventionality, middle class pettiness, graceless aging, sexual desperation, marital disappointment.
 When they do escape their confines, it tends to be in explicit rebellion against the other, less interesting soccer moms — see Bernadette's flight to Antarctica in Maria Semple's (great) Where'd You Go, Bernadette.

 But You Think It, I'll Say It gives sustained, compassionate attention to the middle-aged women of middle America.
 In "Gender Studies," a professor of gender and women's studies has a one night stand with her airport shuttle driver, in "Prairie Wife" a woman can't stop thinking about a celebrity lifestyle guru, and in "Bad Latch," a new mom finds a friend in the smuggest woman in prenatal yoga.